Onchain risk you can actually underwrite.

 When does Lotus Protocol launch?

-Lotus Protocol is targeting Q2 2026 for mainnet launch on Ethereum and Arbitrum.
+Lotus Protocol is targeting Q2 2026 for launch on Ethereum and Arbitrum.
 Before launch, there will be testnet and predeposit phases for early allocators.
-Follow Lotus on X or join the Discord for timing updates as dates are confirmed.
+Follow Lotus on X or join the Telegram for timing updates as dates are confirmed.

 03